Qualcomm: Connecting the smart city ecosystem

 Founded in 1985, Qualcomm Inc. is a leading multinational company that engineers, researches and develops semiconductor and telecommunications equipment used in thousands of products around the world.
 Its single goal is to invent breakthrough technologies that transform how the world connects, computes and communicates.

+Smart cities are continuously evolving.
 Key trends Pandit is seeing emerge within the industry include surveillance, edge computing, base computing, asset management, public security, public WiFi and most importantly ‘smart tourists’, “We’ve seen a lot of cities utilizing one-stop apps for attractions, coupons and transport etc,” he explains.